Onyinyechi46/taskFlow-web-cli/README.md

-# Haskell Todo List
+# Haskell To Do List

-A simple haskell implementation of a Todo List for managing tasks.
+A simple haskell implementation of a to do list task manager.

 # Building